Texas man gets prison, must repay $2.4M in pay phone scam

-A Houston-area man must serve 18 months in federal prison and repay $2.4 million for what prosecutors call at pay phone scam.
+A Houston-area man must serve 18 months in federal prison and repay $2.4 million for what prosecutors call a pay phone scam since 2005.

 David Grudzinski of Friendswood was sentenced Friday in Houston.
 The 61-year-old Grudzinski in April pleaded guilty to mail and wire fraud, plus money laundering.